 This is not an attempt to tell Roger’s life story.
 It’s more of stream of consciousness obituary.
-If any dates or the timeline of events are incorrect, who gives a shit?
+If any dates or the timeline of events are incorrect, I’m not really bothered.
 And, I’m not telling anything that I wouldn’t have said in Roger’s presence.
 We had an occasionally difficult relationship but an honest one and we were always civil toward one another during our battles.

 Roger grew up in Richmond, Virginia, the son of the dean of the dental school at UVA, Peter Modjeski.
 I mention Roger’s father because it was he who got Roger interested in electronics, tubes and circuit design when Roger was little more than five years old.
 When Audio Advisor wanted a photo of Roger to include in their catalog, Roger wanted to use the photo of him at six, sitting in his pajamas with the first tube amplifier he ever designed, a single-ended triode, of course.
 He was a surprisingly outdoorsy kid, loving to fish the local rivers and streams.
 Roger spoke many times of grilling fresh fish and making hush puppies out in the woods near his family’s home.

 Roger experienced a very strong push & pull toward the last of the 1970s that ended with him in California, first working at IBM and later at his then dream job with Harold Beveridge.
 Bev used Roger’s abilities wisely (for the most part) and Roger developed the RM-1/2 preamp and power supply while he was at the company but soon thereafter Roger felt the push and pull, again that only going into business for oneself can satisfy.